jongomezdev/Responsive-Portfolio/README.md

 # Responsive-Portfolio

+---

 ## Description

-Create a mobile first Web Biography using the Bootstrap Framework.
+Create a mobile first Web Portfolio using the Bootstrap Framework.
 Some of the Components used included:

 - Navbar
 - Cards